zhickson/vscode-lax-linter/README.md

 # Lighthouse Accessibility (LAX) Linter for VS Code (WIP)

 > [!IMPORTANT]
-> This extension is in early development stages and not ready for regular/production usage.
+> This extension is in early development/proof-of-concept stages and not ready for regular/production usage.

 A VS Code extension that provides accessibility linting/hinting for HTML and PHP files using axe-core based on the [Google Lighthouse Accessibility scores](https://developer.chrome.com/docs/lighthouse/accessibility/scoring).
 This extension helps you identify accessibility issues in your code while you type.